Does the Bible teach that the Earth is round or flat?

 In the case of the earth's shape, scripture never explicitly states the shape of our planet, but it does confirm a round earth implicitly in various places.
 For example, the Creation account in Genesis 1 describes all the land as existing "in one place" in Genesis 1:9 while all waters are gathered likewise.
 Geometrically, this can only happen on a sphere, and therefore Genesis 1 implies a round earth.

 Furthermore, science long ago confirmed the spherical shape of the earth.
 As early as the 6th century B.C., men had mathematical proofs demonstrating the earth is spherical in shape.
 In the following centuries, many scientists have devised simple experiments validating the earth is a sphere, and more recently high-altitude aircraft, satellites orbiting our planet, and manned space travel have confirmed those earlier findings.

 Even our own observations from the ground confirm the earth to be a sphere.
-In the photo below, notice how the curvature of the earth cuts off the bottom of the buildings on the distant shore.
+When standing on the shore looking out on the horizon, the curvature of the earth cuts off the bottom of ships in the distance.

 Simply put, men have known the earth was round for centuries, and the Bible confirms this truth implicitly.
 Unfortunately, some Christians have become victims of false teaching and conspiracy theories that misinterpret various scriptures to support bizarre conclusions.
 The claim of a “flat” earth is one such false teaching.

 We should note that the Bible says any trend of denying obvious truths while promoting novel and seductive spiritual myths is indicative of the end times.
 Paul says this concerning the church of the last days: